/* * external links open in new window */

 Local Transport in Chiang Mai

 Tuk tuks are a total tourist trap and outrageously expensive.
-Avoid them.
-India is the only place they are a good deal.
+Avoid them across Thailand, unless you can get them to match the pricing in a rideshare app.

 Car & Motorbike Rentals in Chiang Mai

 I’ve rented a car from Budgetcatcher Car and Scooter Rental in Nimman and had a great experience.
-It was roughly $30/day.
+It was roughly $30/day for a car.

 If you’re going to be traveling in Thailand for while, then buying a local SIM or eSIM when you arrive will offer the best value and maximum data.
 The main carriers are AISDTAC and TrueMove.
 I’ve always used AIS so that’s my preference since coverage is good everywhere I’ve been in the country.
 You have to show your passport to get a SIM card, which is pretty common in most countries.
 It’s always more expensive to buy it at the airport.